Flag and seal of Idaho: Historical seals

+Flag history

+During much of the 1920s, there was only one known Idaho state flag in existence, designed by the state's adjutant general and in possession of the governor of Idaho, traveling with him as he went abroad.

 In 2001, the North American Vexillological Association surveyed its members on the designs of all 72 Canadian provincial, U.S. state and U.S. territorial flags, combined.
 Idaho finished in the bottom ten, finishing 64th out of the 72.